I use this avocado mayo as a low-carb salad dressing, spread it on keto sandwiches, or simply use it as a dip. It only has 1g net carbs per serving!

 There are just 6 simple ingredients in this mayo.

-The main one is avocado, of course!
+The main ingredient is the uber healthy avocado... of course!
 It needs to be ripe enough for you to peel and scoop out and mash easily.
+Avocados are the perfect low carb fruit (yeah... fruit)!

 2. Apple Cider Vinegar